n8chan/Project-Management/FINAL PAPERS/TAYLOR_CHAN.md

 **Community Building**

 Successful projects need to be built from the ground up; they need to have a solid foundation before expansion and extension.
 As mentioned in Lecture 8, “to have an open-source community, you must first build an open project, then community” (Alicea, 2025).
 Therefore, the Reimagine team will shift to growing the community after the initial launch.
+The Reimagine community will be hosted on Github where it will be easy to track changes and contributions.

 *Community Onboarding*